hannobraun/caterpillar/README.md

 start a development server, and eventually output a link.

 Open that link in your browser.
-You should see the Snake game running, alongside the Caterpillar debugger.
+You should see the Snake game running, alongside the Crosscut debugger.

-You can modify the [code of the game][Snake] or any of the [Caterpillar code](capi/) itself.
+You can modify the [code of the game][Snake] or any of the [Crosscut code](capi/) itself.
 The builder should automatically re-compile every change, and the web page should reload, if necessary.

 Please note that there currently is a
 [substantial number of bugs and other basic problems](https://github.com/hannobraun/caterpillar/issues).

 ## Inspiration

-Caterpillar draws inspiration from many sources.
-The following is an **incomplete** list:
+Crosscut draws inspiration from many sources.
+The following is an **incomplete**
+list:

 - [Inventing on Principle](https://vimeo.com/906418692)
 - [Tomorrow Corporation Tech Demo](https://www.youtube.com/watch?v=72y2EC5fkcE)